bp74/StageXL_Web/web/docs/wiki/juggler.md

     transition.onUpdate = (num value) => print(value);
     juggler.add(transition);

+### AnimationGroup and AnimationChain ###

+Those two classes will help you to group and chain your Animatables.
+Both classes are containers for other Animatables (like Tween, DelayedCall, etc.).
+The AnimationGroup runs all animations in parallel, while the AnimationChain runs all animations in a sequence.
+When all animations are completed the onComplete callback will be invoked.
+Since both classes implements the Animatable class itself, you can add an AnimationGroup to an AnimationChain or the other way around.

+Example for AnimationGroup: Two Tweens will run in parallel - one lasts for 2.0 seconds and the other for 4.0 seconds.
+The onComplete callback will be invoked after 4.0 seconds.

+    var ag = new AnimationGroup();
+    ag.add(new Tween(sprite, 2.0, TransitionFunction.easeOutBounce)..animate.x.to(700));
+    ag.add(new Tween(sprite, 4.0, TransitionFunction.linear)..animate.y.to(500));
+    ag.onStart = () => print("start");
+    ag.onComplete = () => print("complete");
+    juggler.add(ag);

+Example for AnimationChain: Two Tweens will run in a sequence - the first Tween runs for 2.0 seconds, the second Tween starts after the first one has completed and runs for 4.0 seconds.
+The onComplete callback will be invoked after 6.0 seconds.

+	var ac = new AnimationChain();
+ 	ac.add(new Tween(sprite, 2.0, TransitionFunction.easeOutBounce)..animate.x.to(700));
+ 	ac.add(new Tween(sprite, 4.0, TransitionFunction.linear)..animate.y.to(500));
+ 	ac.onStart = () => print("start");
+ 	ac.onComplete = () => print("complete");
+ 	juggler.add(ac);

+Both classes also provide a "delay" property to delay the start of the Animation by the given time in seconds.

 ## Juggler ##

 The Juggler class itself implements the Animatable class.
 This allows better control of the time in your game.
 As example you can add a button to pause the game, therefore you have to pause all animations and accordingly you have to pause the time.
 You can achieve this by creating your own juggler instance and add all animations to this juggler.
 Now you only have to add or remove this juggler to the juggler from the RenderLoop and you are done!